Trakr: 9/11 search and rescue

-Symington and his dog saw the search and rescue operations in New York City on television on September 11, 2001, and drove with their friend, Corporal Joe Hall, for 15 hours from Prospect Bay, Nova Scotia to Manhattan to help out, arriving in the early hours of September 12.
-During the morning of September 12 Trakr got a "live hit" (signs of life) under the rubble.
+Symington and his dog saw the search and rescue operations in New York City on television on September 11, 2001 and drove with their friend, Corporal Joe Hall, for 15 hours from Prospect Bay, Nova Scotia to Manhattan to help out, arriving in the early hours of September 12.
+During the morning of September 12, Trakr got a "live hit" (signs of life) under the rubble.
 Firefighters dug in the spot, and found Genelle Guzman-McMillan, the last of the 20 survivors who had been inside the buildings when they collapsed, under 30 feet of unstable debris.
 Guzman, an assistant with the Port Authority of New York, had descended from the 64th floor of the South Tower of the World Trade Center and was on the 13th floor of the South Tower when it fell.
 She was trapped for approximately 26 hours before her rescue.

 On September 14, Trakr collapsed from chemical and smoke inhalation, burns, and exhaustion, and was treated with intravenous fluids.
 After Trakr was released the next day, Symington, Hall, and Trakr returned home to Canada.

-Officials from the Halifax police saw Symington on television, and suspended him with pay from the force for participating in rescue efforts in NY without permission and while on leave.
+Officials from the Halifax police saw Symington on television, and suspended him with pay from the force for participating in rescue efforts in New York without permission and while on leave.
 He was later given the opportunity to return to work, but declined under the existing work conditions.
 In 2005, Dr. Jane Goodall honored Symington and Trakr with an "Extraordinary Service to Humanity Award" for their efforts.